brownplt/pretty-fast-pretty-printer/readme.md

 ------

 _Pretty printing_ is an approach to printing source code that can adapt how things are printed to fit within a maximum line width.

-It proceeds in two steps:
+To use this library:

-1. The source code is converted into a _document_ (instance of `Doc`), which encodes _all possible ways_ that the souce can be printed.
+1. Convert the source code you want to print into a _document_ (instance of `Doc`), using the constructors below.
+The `Doc` will encode _all possible ways_ that the source can be printed.
-2. The document is printed to a maximum line width, using the method `doc.display(width)`.
+2. Print the `Doc` using `doc.display(width)`, where `width` is the maximum allowed line width.
+This will return a list of lines.

 There are a variety of pretty-printing algorithms.
 The pretty-fast-pretty-printer uses a custom algorithm